brucew2099/trivia_api/frontend/README.md

 ### Installing Dependencies

+#### Key dependencies

+- [corsproxy](https://www.npmjs.com/package/corsproxy): is a standalone https-only CORS proxy.

+- [jquery](https://jquery.com/): is a fast, small, and feature-rich JavaScript library which makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

+- [react](https://reactjs.org/): is a JavaScript library for building user interfaces.

 #### Installing Node and NPM

 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).